 \section{Abstract}

-Existing open-set recognition (OSR) studies typically assume that each image contains only one class label, and the unknown test set (negative) has a disjoint label space from the known test set (positive), a scenario termed full-label shift.
-This paper introduces the mixed OSR problem, where test images contain multiple class semantics, with known and unknown classes co-occurring in negatives, leading to a more challenging super-label shift.
-Addressing the mixed OSR requires classification models to accurately distinguish different class semantics within images and measure their “knowness".
-In this study, we propose the OpenSlot framework, built upon object-centric learning.
-OpenSlot utilizes slot features to represent diverse class semantics and produce class predictions.
-Through our proposed anti-noise-slot (ANS) technique, we mitigate the impact of noise (invalid and background) slots during classification training, effectively addressing the semantic misalignment between class predictions and the ground truth.
-We conduct extensive experiments with OpenSlot on mixed \& conventional OSR benchmarks.
-Without elaborate designs, OpenSlot not only exceeds existing OSR studies in detecting super-label shifts across single \& multi-label mixed OSR tasks but also achieves state-of-the-art performance on conventional benchmarks.
-Remarkably, our method can localize class objects without using bounding boxes during training.
-The competitive performance in open-set object detection demonstrates OpenSlot's ability to explicitly explain label shifts and benefits in computational efficiency and generalization.
+Existing open-set recognition (OSR) studies typically assume that each image contains only one class label, with the unknown test set (negative) having a disjoint label space from the known test set (positive), a scenario referred to as full-label shift.
+This paper introduces the mixed OSR problem, where test images contain multiple class semantics, with both known and unknown classes co-occurring in the negatives, leading to a more complex super-label shift that better reflects real-world scenarios.
+To tackle this challenge, we propose the OpenSlot framework, based on object-centric learning, which uses slot features to represent diverse class semantics and generate class predictions.
+The proposed anti-noise slot (ANS) technique helps mitigate the impact of noise (invalid or background) slots during classification training, addressing the semantic misalignment between class predictions and ground truth.
+We evaluate OpenSlot on both mixed and conventional OSR benchmarks.
+Without elaborate designs, our method not only excels existing approaches in detecting super-label shifts across OSR tasks, but also achieves state-of-the-art performance on conventional benchmarks.
+Meanwhile, OpenSlot can localize class objects without using bounding boxes during training, demonstrating competitive performance in open-set object detection and potential for generalization.